EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/benefits.md

 For foundational systems, these benefits can outweigh the [unrealised benefits](https://you-build-it-you-run-it.playbooks.ee/what-is-ops-run-it/benefits#unrealised) and many [drawbacks of Ops Run It](https://you-build-it-you-run-it.playbooks.ee/what-is-ops-run-it/drawbacks).
 We've seen plenty of organisations outsource one or more operations teams to a third party managed service, to minimise run costs.
 However, if an application support team has built up substantial domain expertise with a proven impact on incident resolution times, the case for outsourcing is not as clear cut.

-### Reactive culture
+### Learning culture

-We don't see many benefits to a reactive culture.
+We seek a weak learning culture in Ops Run It, without many benefits.
 People can learn individually from incidents, but the opportunities for entire teams to glean new knowledge are limited.
 There's limited new knowledge, and people are stuck in firefighting.

 ## Unrealised